polivbr/dagster-sqlmesh/.github/PULL_REQUEST_TEMPLATE.md

 ### Testing Instructions

 1.
 2.
 3.

 ---

-*Thank you for contributing to dg-sqlmesh! 🙏*
+_Thank you for contributing to dg-sqlmesh! 🙏_